fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ![](../../images/0/13e.png)

-This output on the console is caused by <em>console.log</em> command in the code:
+This output on the console is caused by the <em>console.log</em> command in the code:

 ```js
 const data = JSON.parse(this.responseText)